-As populations of phytoplankton rise and fall at different rates it leads to changing supplies of carbon and other micro-nutrients.
+As populations of phytoplankton rise and fall at different rates it leads to the changing supply of carbon and other micro-nutrients.
 As laboratory experiments show, changes in pH can cause the coccoliths (shells) of the tiny coccolithophores (type of phytoplankton) to dissolve bringing an early death, before stores of carbon and nutrients are built up in their cells.
-Reducing the nutrients and carbon passed on in the marine food web.
+Thus, reducing the nutrients and carbon passed on in the marine food web.
 Diatoms die off as the nutrients (Si) and (Fe) are depleted.
-Their death in turn, when remineralized by bacteria, releases a different mix of supplemental nutrients.
-But unlike the coccolithophore a drop in pH does not cause diatom structures to dissolve and lead to early death (diatom frustules (shell) are made of silica); in some areas the diatom populations are on the increase.
-If not consumed first, the cells are remineralized by bacteria, releasing more dissolved carbon, leading to further drops in the pH.
+Their death in turn, when remineralized by bacteria, releases a mix of supplemental nutrients.
+But unlike the coccolithophore a drop in pH does not cause diatom shells to dissolve and lead to early death (diatom frustules (shell) are made of silica); in some areas the diatom populations are on the increase.
+If not consumed first, the cells are remineralized by bacteria, releasing more dissolved organic carbon.
 All of which influence other blooms of phytoplankton.[6]
-Decomposed, consumed or buried at the bottom of the sea each has a very different result that leads to different concentrations of carbon and the available nutrients.
+Decomposed, consumed or buried at the bottom of the ocean each has a very different effect that leads to different concentrations of carbon and the available nutrients.

-Caption: Reduced light, carbon, and other nutrients signal death for the green chlorophyte (D. Salina), releasing glycerol and other organic nutrients (in blue) complementing nutrient requirements of the Archaea (H. Salinarum) in saline environments[6]
+Caption: Reduced light, carbon, and other nutrients signal death for the green chlorophyte (D. salina), releasing glycerol and other organic nutrients (in blue) complementing nutrient requirements of the Archaea (H. salinarum) in saline environments[6]

 Diatoms and coccolithophores both have the power to tip the balance of who is the more dominant population, according to the availability of nutrients present in the ocean.
 Succession of one species followed by another occurs during each bloom season, just as in terrestrial ecosystems.
 Think about the predatory Lynx and the Hare, its prey, two species in an interdependent pattern of population growth and decline.
 As Lynx populations rise, they eat more hares increasing their own population.
 The Lynx population will crash when the nutrient source, the Hare, is depleted.
 Likewise with diatoms, as (Fe) and (Si) are depleted from the water column, cell death increases, and population growth decreases ending the bloom cycle.
 Recycling of (Fe) and (Si) then slows, which in turn reduces the available nutrients.
 Coccolithophores in contrast can reproduce using fewer of the same nutrients at warmer temperatures found later in the season.
-Some coccolithophores, require the nutrient (Si) in calcification of (Ca) to make their shell (4), which leads to a change in that population.
-The bloom and decline among different types of phytoplankton, much the same as the Lynx and Hare links directly to their need for these nutrients.
-(4).
+Some coccolithophores, require the nutrient (Si) in calcification of (Ca) to make their shell ( $\underline{4}$ ), which leads to a change in that community.
+The bloom and decline among different types of phytoplankton, much the same as the Lynx and Hare links directly to their need for these nutrients. ( $\underline{4}$ ).

-With the rise of the mixed layer the diatom population soars slightly earlier, when (Si) is abundant.
+With the rise of the mixed layer of nutrient rich ocean water, toward the light the diatom population soars slightly earlier, when (Si) is abundant.
 Coccolithophore blooms occur when calcium (Ca) is available to absorb.
 The dying diatoms supply (Si) from breakdown and dissolution by bacteria of their outer shell, which becomes part of the diet for coccolithophores.
 The timing will vary depending on location and on global nutrient, light and carbon availability.
 (6)